thundercore/developers-portal/docs-en/erc20-smart-contract.md

 ## 3. Compiling and deploying the smart contract

-1. In the migrations/ directory, create the file `2_deploy_contracts.js` and add the following content:
+1. In the migrations/directory, create the file `2_deploy_contracts.js` and add the following content:

 ```js
 var MyToken = artifacts.require("MyToken");